 Bring Books to Donate

 We hope you’ll bring some books for teens to contribute to this Olive Seed library project.
+Past groups have been most generous, and declared the experience a trip highlight!
 Olive Seed has a list of most-read, favorite books that we will send to you for suggestions if you like.
 Gently used books from the thrift store or from your bookshelves are fine too!
-Our plan is to donate books in English to a couple of school libraries in rural areas.
+Our plan is to donate books in English to a school library in a rural area.
 According to our itinerary, Barb will plan a visit for us to a school library that needs books.
-Students start learning English in high school and become avid readers when they have gripping stories to read.
+Students start learning English in high school, and become avid readers when they have gripping stories to read.

 Morocco is over the top amazing – the sights, sounds, tastes, smells, and COLORS are so intense!
 The Textiles and Tajines Tour is a marvelous blend of yes, textiles and tajines, but also culture, history, and architecture, with camels and goats thrown in for good measure!
 The trip was a wonderful well-planned experience.